Natural value. What is a natural number? History, scope, properties

 In the natural series, each number is greater than the previous one by 1.

-The natural series is infinite, there is no largest natural number in it.
+The natural series is infinite; there is no greatest natural number in it.

 The counting system we use is called decimal positional.

 Decimal because 10 units of each digit form 1 unit of the most significant digit.
-Positional because the value of a digit depends on its place in the notation of a number, that is, on the digit in which it is written.
+Positional because the meaning of a digit depends on its place in the number record, that is, on the digit in which it is written.

 Important!

 The classes following the billion are named according to the Latin names of numbers.
-Each next unit contains a thousand previous ones.
+Each subsequent unit contains a thousand previous ones.

 • 1,000 billion = 1,000,000,000,000 = 1 trillion (“three” is Latin for “three”)